 ...provide opportunities for the highest number of dwelling units on land within the City.
-The R-3 district helps achieve Housing Element goals for a mix of housing styles and characters for broad cross-section of the City residents.
+The R-3 district helps achieve Housing Element goals for a mix of housing styles and characters for a broad cross-section of the City residents.
 The R-3 zone is traditionally developed with apartments, townhouses, or condominiums.

-While the City's zoning regulations discussed above in section 8.2 aim to balance the goal of providing affordable housing opportunities for all income groups while protecting the health and safety of residents and preserving the character of existing neighborhoods, when viewed in combination with the Design Guidelines, the Design Guidelines create a barrier to developing multifamily dwellings above a triplex in the R-3, C-1 and C-2 zones.
-Program HO-2.3.7 directs the City to amend the Architectural Guideline's to be consistent with the R-3 zone.
-Program HO-2.3.8 commits the City to considering the preparation of objective design standards for multifamily development.
+While the City's zoning regulations discussed above in section 7.2 aim to balance the goal of providing affordable housing opportunities for all income groups while protecting the health and safety of residents and preserving the character of existing neighborhoods, when viewed in combination with the Design Guidelines, the Design Guidelines create a barrier to developing multifamily dwellings above a triplex in the R-3, C-1 and C-2 zones.
+Similar to the requirement for conditional use permit, the Design Review process is discretionary and by its nature there is increased risk for a developer because approval of the entitlement is not assured, along with increasing the preconstruction cost and time.
+Program HO-2.3.7 directs commits the City to amending the 2010 Architectural Guideline's to be consistent with the R-3 zone.
+Program HO-2.3.8 commits the City to considering the preparation of replace and/or remove subjective standards with objective design standards for multifamily development, and to providing a ministerial nondiscretionary design review process for multifamily development.